joemaller/version-everything/README.md

 #### Additional Prefixes

-Additional string or RegExp patterns can be added to the list of default patterns which match plain text files.
+Additional string or RegExp patterns can be added to the list of default patterns and will match against plain text files.
 When prefixes are specified, structured data files will be processed first as plain text, then again as structured data if no versions are found.

 ### version-everything config files

-This project uses the [cosmiconfig](https://www.npmjs.com/package/cosmiconfig) library to load config files.the file-key should be `version-everything`, so files like `.version-everythingrc` or `.version-everythingrc.js` will work.
+This project uses [cosmiconfig](https://www.npmjs.com/package/cosmiconfig) to load config files.
+The file-key should be `version-everything`, so files like `.version-everythingrc` or `.version-everythingrc.js` will work.

-The file should export a simple JS object and look something like this:
+Config files should export a simple JS object and look something like this:

 ```js
 module.exports = {